In the footsteps of Napoleon

 The 1815 Memorial site features 4 unique points of interest on the battlefield.

 Let’s start six feet underground… The Memorial Museum, buried at the foot of the Lion’s Mound, tracks the history of the battle before, during and after the clashes.
-Pick up an audio guide, choose your character and immerse yourself in history.
+With your smartphone, immerse yourself in history.
 Life-size soldiers will lead you into combat.

 If you would like to be accompanied by a passionate guide, contact the Guides 1815!
 You can choose from one of their popular tours or request a personalised tour, all available in multiple languages!

-Do not miss the 4D film that will immediately immerse you in the heart of the action.
+Do not miss the 3D film that will immediately immerse you in the heart of the action.
 Guaranteed excitement for young and old!

 Good to know